The roof collapses at a Dominican Republic nightclub, killing at least 79 people

 “We continue clearing debris and searching for people,” he said on Tuesday night.
 “We're going to search tirelessly for people.”

-Nearly 12 hours after the top of the nightclub collapsed onto patrons, rescue crews were still pulling out survivors from under the debris.
+Nearly 12 hours after the top of the nightclub collapsed onto patrons, rescue crews were still pulling out survivors from under the debris, shushing those around them so they could listen for faint cries for help.
 Firefighters removed blocks of broken concrete and used sawed pieces of wood as planks to lift heavy debris as the noise of drills breaking through concrete filled the air.

 Méndez said rescue crews were prioritizing three areas in the club: “We're hearing some sounds.”